Dogs are unfortunately susceptible to several types of dog worms.

 - Regular Fecal Exam: Have your dog’s feces checked regularly to make sure that there is no worm infestation.

-- Strengthen the Immune System: Dogs who are healthy and have strong immune systems are usually not threatened by worm infestations and, even if there are small numbers of worms in the body, the dog may not show symptoms.
-Strengthen your dog’s immune system by feeding him natural, high-quality food, and if necessary, supplements such as vitamins and minerals.
+- Strengthen the Immune System: Dogs who are healthy and have strong immune systems are usually not threatened by worm infestations.
+And even if there are small numbers of worms in the body, the dog may not show symptoms.
+Strengthen your dog’s immune system by feeding him natural, high-quality food.
+If necessary, also give him supplements such as vitamins and minerals.